 Since joining Grocery Rescue in 2013, their ability to recruit and manage great volunteers has really set them apart.

 “I hear nothing but positive feedback from their Grocery Rescue partners.
-Their volunteers are courteous, timely, and communicative and they consistently submit their reports on time,” said Shelby Senna, Second Harvest Food Bank’s Food Sourcing Representative.
+Their volunteers are courteous, timely, and communicative and they consistently submit their reports on time,” said Shelby Senna, Second Harvest’s Food Sourcing Representative.

-From left to right: Second Harvest Food Bank’s Shelby Senna and Community Services Agency’s Christine Flego and Nicole Fargo Nosich
+From left to right: Second Harvest’s Shelby Senna and Community Services Agency’s Christine Flego and Nicole Fargo Nosich

 “This success is in great deal thanks to the leadership of Christine Flego who oversees the donation pickups and pantry and whose flexibility, dedication, and responsiveness make CSA a wonderful partner,” added Shelby Senna.